Fermions with Electric Dipole Moment in curved spacetime: Introduction

 \section{Introduction}

 The Dirac equation \cite{1,thaller2013dirac} has been extensively explored across a wide range of scientific disciplines, demonstrating its significant relevance and broad applicability.
-Its investigations encompass various topics, including the Dirac oscillator \cite{2,3}, charged particles in static electromagnetic fields \cite{4}, pseudospin symmetry of nucleons in relativistic Manning--Rosen potentials \cite{5}, the behavior of Dirac particles in curved spacetimes \cite{6,7,8}, the Lorentz-- and CPT--violating standard model extension \cite{9,10,11,12,13,14}, electronic properties \cite{15,16}, topological defects of graphene \cite{18}, quantum rings \cite{17}, cosmic string spacetimes \cite{19}, and others \cite{20,21,22,23,24,25,26}.
+Its investigations encompass various topics, including the Dirac oscillator \cite{2,3}, charged particles in static electromagnetic fields \cite{4}, pseudospin symmetry of nucleons in relativistic Manning--Rosen potentials \cite{5}, the behavior of Dirac particles in curved spacetimes \cite{6,7,obukhov2017general,8}, the Lorentz-- and CPT--violating standard model extension \cite{9,10,11,12,13,14}, electronic properties \cite{15,16}, topological defects of graphene \cite{18}, quantum rings \cite{17}, cosmic string spacetimes \cite{19}, and others \cite{20,21,22,23,24,25,26}.
 These comprehensive investigations collectively contribute to the enhanced understanding of the implications and applications of the Dirac equation in modern physics.

 On the other hand, the influence of topology on physical systems has been widely studied across various domains of physics, including gravitation and condensed matter physics.
 The investigation of linear topological defects in crystalline solids and their connection to cosmology has received much attention over the past years \cite{27,28,29,30,31}.
+Some details of topological defects can be seen in Refs.\cite{volovik2001superfluid,volovik2003universe}.
 This intriguing approach has sparked numerous subsequent studies, addressing a range of topics.
 For instance, research has focused on the structure of the curvature tensor of cosmic strings associated with singularities \cite{32}, Kaluza--Klein theories \cite{37,38}, Klein--Gordon \cite{33,34}, spin--zero Duffin--Kemmer--Petiau \cite{39,40} and spin and pseudo--spin symmetries of Dirac particles \cite{41,42}.